About

 photo by Sheryl Birkner

 In 2014 she launched Feeling Famous Studios out of her home to learn the craft of portrait photography.
 Her love of classic films and vintage clothing led to an exploration of the studio photographers from the Golden Era of Hollywood like George Hurrell and Ruth Harriet Louise.
-She loves to orchestrate all the sets, costumes, props, hair and makeup to get each look just right.
-Guided by her mentors in the Photo Artists Network, she has become an award winning photographer.
+She orchestrated all the sets, costumes, props, hair and makeup to get each look just right.
+Guided by her mentors in the Photo Artists Network, she became an award winning photographer.

 A proud feminist, she showed an art piece in 2018 titled #Shedaredto at the Riverside Art Museum in collaboration with the 52 Project.
 It was a collection of photographs that represented important milestones of the march towards women's equality in the 20th century.